JYU-IBA/jibal/README.md

 ## Installation from sources

-Install GNU Scientific library and GNU Autotools and a compiler.
+Install git, GNU Scientific library and CMake and a compiler.
 After this, on Linux and MacOS you should run:

 ~~~~
-./autogen.sh
-./configure
+$ git clone git@gitlab.jyu.fi:iba/jibal.git
+$ mkdir build
+$ cd build
+$ cmake ../
-make
+$ make
-make install
+$ make install
 ~~~~

+This should make a shared library (dyfile, so, DLL) called "Jibal" (compile with -lJibal).

 ## Usage of bundled tools